Cardiopulmonary Resuscitation is widely known as CPR.

-To help you know more about CPR, here is a complete guide on CPR, including its origins, its evolution, it’s training, and its importance.
+Here is a complete guide to CPR, including its origins, evolution, training, and importance, to help you learn more.

 Origins of CPR

-Cardiopulmonary Resuscitation has been saving lives all around the world for centuries.
+Cardiopulmonary Resuscitation (CPR) has been saving lives worldwide for centuries.
 With updated guidelines, CPR has improved significantly, increasing the probability of saving lives.

 In the 1960s, CPR procedures evolved significantly.
-After years of other discoveries in the field of oxygenation and chest compressions, the CPR technique was introduced in 1960 by the American Heart Association (AHA).
-However, the first mass citizen training in the field of CPR took place in 1972 in Seattle, Washington.
+After years of other discoveries in oxygenation and chest compressions, the American Heart Association (AHA) introduced the CPR technique in 1960.
+However, the first mass citizen training in CPR took place in 1972 in Seattle, Washington.

-Since then, CPR has gained massive popularity with online courses being launched in the 2000s.
+Since then, CPR has gained massive popularity, with online courses launched in the 2000s.
 In 2008, ‘compression-only’ CPR was also introduced to motivate bystanders to get involved if a person experiences a cardiac arrest.

 The Evolution of CPR – From 'ABC' to 'CAB'

-In the year 2010, the American Heart Association (AHA) rearranged the steps in which CPR was initially conducted.
-Previously, CPR followed the A-B-C method, which entailed three main stages – Airway and Breathing first and then Chest Compressions.
+In 2010, the American Heart Association (AHA) rearranged the steps in which CPR was initially conducted.
+Previously, CPR followed the A-B-C method, which entailed three main stages: Airway and Breathing first and then Chest Compressions.

 However, the process was changed to support the C-A-B method.
-This method made use of the same three steps but in a different pattern – Chest Compressions, Airway, and then Breathing.
+This method used the same three steps but in a different pattern: Chest Compressions, Airway, and Breathing.

-After decades, the sudden change of the procedure from A-B-C to C-A-B made people curious as to why the change happened in the first place.
-In actuality, conducting CPR in the A-B-C sequence delayed chest compressions as the responder is first focusing on normalizing breathing.
+After decades, the sudden change of the procedure from A-B-C to C-A-B made people curious about why the change happened in the first place.
+In actuality, conducting CPR in the A-B-C sequence delayed chest compressions as the responder first focused on normalizing breathing.

-However, the delayed compressions would keep the oxygen-rich blood from circulating through the body, making it difficult to bring the patient back to normal.
-By changing the method to C-A-B, chest compressions are started sooner, and the ventilation of the patient is only delayed until the first cycle — comprising 30 chest compressions — is completed.
+However, the delayed compressions would prevent oxygen-rich blood from circulating through the body, making it difficult to bring the patient back to normal.
+By changing the method to C-A-B, chest compressions are started sooner, and the ventilation of the patient is only delayed until the first cycle—comprising 30 chest compressions—is completed.

-Moreover, the previous guidelines suggested by the AHA entailed looking and listening to the breathing of a patient before starting CPR; however, now it is recommended to initiate the compressions immediately.
+Moreover, the previous guidelines suggested by the AHA entailed looking at and listening to a patient’s breathing before starting CPR; however, it is now recommended to initiate the compressions immediately.

 Basic of CPR Training – Everything You Need to Know